(Co-Founder, Artistic Director)

 (Co-Founder, Executive Director)

-Jemma Nelson is co-founding member of Big Art Group; has written and composed SOS, The People, Cinema Fury series, Dead Set#2 and #3, House of No More, Empty Island, Flicker, and Shelf Life, and has published articles about contemporary performance.
+Jemma Nelson is a playwright, visual artist, composer, biostatistician, and co-founding member of Big Art Group.
+Their work explores language and symbolism as it intersects with technology and data representations.
+Recent research involves the convergence of natural language processing and contemporary performance.
+They have written and composed SOS, The People, Cinema Fury series, Dead Set#2 and #3, House of No More, Empty Island, Flicker, and Shelf Life, and have published articles about contemporary performance.
 Jemma Nelson received a 2009 Fellowship from the Pennsylvania Council on the Arts.

 (Flicker, House of No More, Dead Set #2 & #3, SOS)